 In 1814, Napoléon resigned.
 He was given the Island of Elbe as a kingdom.
 Soon, he felt like in a prison.
 Among the allied countries, several ones were not happy with the situation and several plots to kill him or to restrain his freedom were planned.
 In total secrecy, Napoléon left Elbe to seize back his throne in Paris.
 That's an exceptionnal coup.
-He was going to take back the power and chase Louis XVIII, the king of France without firing a single shot.
+He was going to chase Louis XVIII from power, forcing him to leave the country without firing a single shot.
 His famous address to his men : "The Eagle will fly from church tower to church tower until the towers of Notre Dame" gave its name to this epic : the "Flight of the Eagle".

-Much sooner, Bonaparte, then First Consul had planned the improvement of the trail between Grasse and Sisteron, to be turned into a road.
+Much sooner, Bonaparte, then First Consul had planned the creation of a road between Grasse and Sisteron.
 But the orders had never been executed and for most of the trip, the troop walked in very adverse conditions, using snow and mud covered passes more than 1000m high.
 Napoléon had chosen this itinerary in Grasse despite this problem to avoid the many royalist troops and supporters in Marseille.